 I. Its duration was from 1985 to 1990.

 II.
-Objectives of this plan include the establishment of the self sufficient economy, opportunities for productive employment.
+The objectives of this plan include the establishment of a self-sufficient economy, opportunities for productive employment.

 IV.
 Its growth target was 5.0% but it achieved 6.0%.

 Annual Plans: Eighth five Plan could not take place due to the volatile political situation at the centre.
 So two annual programmes are formed in 1990-91& 1991-92.

 I. Its duration was from 1992 to 1997.